 This route follows the meandering River Wampool leading to the Wedholme Flow National Nature Reserve.

-A varied ride taking in the transmitter masts (source of the BBC radio time signal pips) and the RSPB Campfield March Nature Reserve.
+A varied ride taking in the transmitter masts (source of the BBC radio time signal pips) and the RSPB Campfield Marsh Nature Reserve.

-A nice varied route taking in the Finglandrigg Wood National Nature Reserve, the pretty village of Burg by Sands and the monument.
+A nice varied route taking in the Finglandrigg Wood National Nature Reserve, the pretty village of Burgh by Sands and the monument.